 \section{Introduction}

-The control of legged robots has garnered increasing attention due to the growing potential of humanoid and quadruped robots in real-world applications.
-However, the task is complicated with challenges due to the high-dimensional and nonlinear dynamics inherent in legged systems.
-Existing control methods for nonlinear systems exhibit a trade-off between controller synthesis and modeling accuracy, falling into model-free and model-based approaches.
+Control of legged robots has attracted growing interest, driven by the potential of humanoid and quadruped robots in real-world applications.
+However, the task remains challenging due to the high-dimensional, nonlinear dynamics of legged locomotion.
+Control strategies for nonlinear systems face a trade-off between controller complexity and modeling effort, broadly categorized as model-free or model-based.
 Model-free methods directly derive the control law without explicitly modeling the system dynamics.
 Reinforcement learning (RL) is the representative example, demonstrating notable success in controlling legged robots in real-world applications \cite{gmm2021song,haarnoja2018soft, zhaoabsolute, lee2020learning, he2024learning, fu2024humanplushumanoidshadowingimitation, luo2023perpetual}.
 Despite their strong performance, model-free control laws are often highly task-specific and require retraining or fine-tuning when adapting to new tasks.